landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 """
 +++

-*Absolutely nothing new is presented in this blog post, but you might learn something like I did.
+*If you're already familiar with PE loading, absolutely nothing new is presented in this blog post but you might learn something like I did.
 Full source code can be found [on our GitHub](https://github.com/exploits-forsale/solstice).*

 Emma ([@carrot_c4k3](https://twitter.com/carrot_c4k3)) is a good friend of mine.
 We met about 17 years ago in the Xbox 360 scene and have remained friends ever since.